 Third-party logistics providers, like ShipBob and ShipMonk have warehouses only in the US.
 Amazon’s warehousing program—Fulfillment by Amazon (FBA)—also has warehouse fulfillment centers only in the US.
 When it comes to 3PL in Europe, Huboo has a warehouse in the UK.

 Where does Printful stand?
 In the middle!
-We have warehouse fulfillment centers in the US (Charlotte, NC, and Los Angeles, CA), Canada (Toronto, ON), and Europe (Barcelona, EU, and Riga, EU).
+We have warehouse fulfillment centers in the US (Charlotte, NC, and Dallas, TX), Canada (Toronto, ON), Mexico (Tijuana), and Europe (Barcelona, ES, Birmingham, UK, and Riga, LV).

 Shipping arguably impacts your choice of 3PL the most, and fast shipping is a must.
 But what’s considered fast?